-- a. a mechanical malfunction of any portion of such person's industrial waste pretreatment system, except in cases where (i) no wastewater is discharged to the sewerage system, (ii) in the best professional judgment of the person's certified wastewater pretreatment system operator, the wastewater discharge flow rate or quality is not affected or remains within the normal operating characteristics of the wastewater pretreatment system, or (iii) if the malfunction itself precludes the discharge of wastewater; - an accidental or deliberate discharge without adequate pretreatment of any chemical, product, production residue or other waste into the sewerage system; - c. an accidental or deliberate discharge which results in a violation of the criteria or applicable discharge standards of this Ordinance; or - d. a slug discharge.
+- a mechanical malfunction of any portion of such person's industrial waste pretreatment system, except in cases where (i) no wastewater is discharged to the sewerage system, (ii) in the best professional judgment of the person's certified wastewater pretreatment system operator, the wastewater discharge flow rate or quality is not affected or remains within the normal operating characteristics of the wastewater pretreatment system, or (iii) if the malfunction itself precludes the discharge of wastewater; - b) an accidental or deliberate discharge without adequate pretreatment of any chemical, product, production residue or other waste into the sewerage system; - c) an accidental or deliberate discharge which results in a violation of the criteria or applicable discharge standards of this Ordinance; or - d) a slug discharge.

 Such notification shall be made within one hour of the person's becoming aware of the incident, by telephone, to the Monitoring and Research Department, Industrial Waste Division (312) 751-3044 during normal business hours or to the Systems Dispatcher (312) 787-3575 at all other times.
-Said notification shall be confirmed in writing and received by served on the District pursuant to Article IX, Section 1 of this Ordinance within five calendar days explaining the incident and outlining corrective measures to prevent a recurrence.
+Said notification shall be confirmed in writing and received by the District within five calendar days explaining the incident and outlining corrective measures to prevent a recurrence.